Checking the Quality of Support

 - People with learning disabilities and family carers knowing how to speak up about poor support

-- People providing support knowing what good support looks like from the perspective of people receiving it
+- Support organisations know what good support looks like from the perspective of people receiving it

 How we can help